data-monk/Network-Intrusion-detection/README.md

 ![model image](model.png)

 <h2>Results:</h2>

-*The training accuracy achieved was: 99.1%
+* The training accuracy achieved was: 99.1% <br>
-*The test accuracy achieved was    : 99.1%
+* The test accuracy achieved was    : 99.1%